Hosting and bandwidth provided by MacAce.net.

 |Talk Time (3G):||7 Hours||7 Hours|

 |Talk Time (2G):||14 Hours||None|

 |Fastest iOS:||iOS 6||iOS 6|

 *On October 4, 2011, Apple introduced a low-end 8 GB configuration, which EveryiPhone.com documents as iPhone 4 (GSM, Revision A) due to a variety of different identifiers, and discontinued the 16 GB and 32 GB configurations.
 The 16 GB and 32 GB configurations cost US$199 and US$299, respectively, and the 8 GB model originally was US$99.
 The 8 GB configuration was cut to US$0 on September 12, 2012 and discontinued on September 10, 2013 in most markets, including the US.
 The iPhone 4 was discontinued entirely on September 9, 2014.
 These prices all required a two-year contract in the US.

 So, which one should I buy?

-Ultimately, most users should consider a newer iPhone as the iPhone 4 models no longer support the current version of the iOS and continued app support will be increasingly limited.
-However, for those on a tight budget and with modest expectations and requirements, the iPhone 4 remains well worth consideration.
+Ultimately, most users should consider a newer iPhone as the iPhone 4 models no longer support a recent version of the iOS and recent app support is limited.
+However, for those on a tight budget and with modest expectations and requirements, the iPhone 4 remains worth consideration.

 Whether to buy a GSM or CDMA iPhone 4 is your decision, if either, but the devices essentially were the same price originally and tend to be roughly the same price on the used market, too.

 There are any number of places to purchase a used iPhone 4.
 However, purchasing from a quality company with extensive iPhone knowledge -- and after sales support -- will provide the best experience and save you money and time, too.